What is the Texas Resource Review?

 Which other grades and content areas will be reviewed in the future?

-How is this different from other state who are doing similar projects?
+How is TRR different from other states that have similar initiatives?

 The Texas Resource Review is designed specifically for Texas.
-All rubrics are based on the TEKS and created specifically for Texas educators.
-The reviews incorporate the SBOE’s TEKS alignment results into the quality rating, and Instructional Materials Reviews are completed by teams consisting exclusively of Texas educators.
+All rubrics are based on Texas state standards (TEKS and Texas Prekindergarten Guidelines) and created by and for Texas educators.
+Quality reviews are completed by teams consisting exclusively of Texas educators.

 What resources are being devoted to this project?